Jubilee Hall

 - A minimum cumulative grade-point average of 3.0;

-- Completion of all required Profession Education courses at the time of application with a grade of C or higher;
+- Completion of all required Professional Sequence courses at the time of application with a grade of 'C' or higher;

 - Successful completion of all required field experiences;

-- Passing scores on all required Praxis II exams or state- mandated scores on standardized tests before your application will be considered for clinical practice;
+- Passing scores on all required Praxis II exams or state- mandated scores on standardized tests before your application will be considered for Clinical Practice I;

-- Approval and recommendation by advisor along with an approved application completion and compliance with all Department of Educational Studies policies for pre- placement requirements;
+- Approval and recommendation by advisor along with an approved complete application in compliance with all Department policies for pre- placement requirements;

 - Additional requirements of cooperating school districts may include: a physician’s certificate indicating freedom from any infirmity that would make the applicant unfit for teaching; and